Claude Code vs OpenAI Codex (May 2026): The Honest Engineering-Team Comparison

 OpenAI Codex

 Codex is OpenAI's agentic coder.
-The CLI is open source (Apache-2.0, ~80k GitHub stars, written in Rust, install with npm i -g @openai/codex or Homebrew).
+The CLI is open source (Apache-2.0, ~85k GitHub stars as of May 2026, written in Rust, install with npm i -g @openai/codex or Homebrew).
+The repo ships roughly weekly releases — latest is v0.133.0 (May 21, 2026) with persisted Goal workflows, model tools, runtime continuation, and TUI controls.
 Codex Cloud is a cloud sandbox you can dispatch tasks to from ChatGPT, Slack, the macOS desktop app, or GitHub Code Review.
 Codex runs on GPT-5.5, GPT-5.4, and GPT-5.3-Codex.
 It uses an AGENTS.md file for project memory.
 The CLI sandbox is OS-level (Seatbelt on macOS, Landlock on Linux), with three approval modes — Suggest, Auto-Edit, Full Auto.
+Goal mode went GA on May 21, 2026 — point Codex at a multi-hour or multi-day objective and let it iterate against tests in a sandbox.

 One-line architecture summary: Claude Code is a local-first interactive loop with optional cloud spillover.
 Codex is a local CLI plus a strong cloud-async sandbox dispatched from ChatGPT.